pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0117.md

 ## `@CasePathable`

-The only macro added to the CasePaths library is `@CasePathable`, and it can be applied to any
+The only macro added to the CasePaths library is [`@CasePathable`][casepathable-docs], and it can be applied to any enum:
-enum:

 ```swift
 @CasePathable